MainulDip/Java-Backend-Study/Java-IDE-note.md

     - first convert the project to a JPA project (from project `properties` => `project facets`)
     - Use no library and when connecting, add database jdbc driver from the `external-resource` build jar files (will will be available upon build and need to be in pom.xml)
 - From project directory, right click and use `run -> maven install` to build the project and run `maven clean` + `maven install` if there is some build error, sometimes cleaning resolves building success

+### Eclipse Themes:
+Most used theme in Eclipse is `Dev Style Dark Theme` and `Eclipse Color Theme`.
+DevStyle them provide full IDE customization which color theme lacking (only support editor theming, not workbench theming).
+And color theme has some good theming option.
+Its better to customize `Dev Style` theme based on downloaded `color theme`